This entry was posted in Blogs and tagged , on

 • Are you experiencing negative consequences related to your out-of-control sex life?

-If you think you or a loved one may be struggling with sex addiction, we suggest you take this anonymous 25-question sex and porn addiction screening test.
+If you answered yes to these questions, it’s likely you are sexually addicted.
+If you are still not sure, I suggest you take this anonymous 25-question sex and porn addiction screening test.

 What Sex Addiction Looks Like